Estes Park Bars, Breweries, & Nightlife

 Start with Happy Hour at The Rock Inn from 4 to 6 with BOGO house beer and wine… plus a wooden nickel to keep you coming back.
 All the appetizers are fabulous, but you won’t get Devils on Horseback or Spicy Corn Dip anywhere else!
 Salads are fresh and generous.

 Then head over to Bird & Jim — but don’t let their renowned “modern mountain” farm-to-table dining atmosphere take you off focus.
 This is the best bar in Estes Park!
-Start with the “smoked Manhattan” and take your time with the very lengthy wine list, numerous regional beers on tap or mixed drinks from Estes Park’s most friendly and talented bartending staff: Marin, Scotty, Matt, Andrews, Sarah and Charlie.
+Start with the “smoked Manhattan” and take your time with the very lengthy wine list, numerous regional beers on tap or mixed drinks from Estes Park’s most friendly and talented bartending staff.

 We’re sorry if you can’t find a seat in the bar at Ed’s Cantina… it happens to be the local favorite hang-out!
 Start with Ed’s signature avacado margaritas and plan to stay a while.
 Some of our favorites include the bison tacos, fish tacos, chimichangas, chile rellenos, a torta or if you’re feeling brave: the 14’er burrito!